mbleda/ngscourse.github.io/COURSE_MATERIALS/alignment/example/example.md

     cd samtools-0.1.19
     make

 Check that is correct by executing it with no arguments, the different commands available should be printed.
-You can also copy it to your ```bin``` folder in your home directory, if bin folder exist, to make it available from the PATH:
+You can also copy it to your ```bin``` folder in your home directory, if bin folder exist, to make it available to the PATH:

     ./samtools
     cp samtools ~/bin